This summary of modern physics in one table is written

 *

-Half a million publications about the 9 lines explored two
+Half a million publications about the 9 lines have explored two

 I. Are really all observations and "laws" of motion described by the 9 lines?